ludwig-v/wireless-carplay-dongle-reverse-engineering/Updater-App.md

 ## Findings

 JavaScript is compiled using Webpack (no surprise).
-From `2020.10.28` to `2021.03.06`, it seems like the developers have added a few modern ES features like `let` and `fetch`.

 Bundle seems to include CSS and some loading code at the very end.
 Weird since the CSS is also available as a separate file.
 No frameworks or libraries that seem obvious to me.